intbio/mm_hse_2023/index.md

 - Lectures-Seminars: Fridays 18:10-21:00

-### Credits
-2 credits, 72 academic hours

 ### Course Description
 The course provides an overview of molecular modeling and simulations methods in biology with an emphasis on 3D modeling of biomolecular structures.
-Covered topics include: viewing and analyzing PDB structures, structural bioinformatics, molecular dynamics simulations, Monte-Carlo simulations, coarse-grained modeling, molecular screening, docking, model building from experimental data, integrative modeling, quantum chemistry calculations, and protein structure prediction.
+Covered topics include: viewing and analyzing PDB structures, structural bioinformatics, molecular dynamics simulations, Monte-Carlo simulations, coarse-grained modeling, molecular screening, docking, integrative modeling, quantum chemistry calculations, protein structure prediction, protein design, application of AI methods from protein design and prediction.
 The course includes both lectures, hands-on exercises, and home assignments.

 ### Learning objectives
 - To understand: